internetfriendsforever/workshops.today/tutorials/ppp.md

 TODO: Explain html-javascript-canvas relationship (diagram?)

-## What is HTML, JavaScript and Canvas?
+## HTML, JavaScript and Canvas – how do they relate?
-HTML is used to describe content using elements.
-An HTML element looks like `<this></this>` it has a beginning 'tag' and an end 'tag'
+HTML is code used to describe content in a document, using a standard set of elements.
+An HTML element looks like `<em>this</em>` it has an opening _tag_ and a closing _tag_.
+Content written in HTML is _static_ – meaning the document doesn't change by itself.

-JavaScript can be used to create and manipulate these elements, add other elements to them and call functions that belong to them.
-It is also great at maths and can be used to do all sorts of calculations.

-The `canvas` is an HTML document element that we can manipulate using JavasScript.
-We need to get a 2d drawing context from the canvas, to get the correct set of drawing functions.
+The `script` element is a special element where we can write programs to dynamically change our document while it is open in a browser.
+These programs are written in a language called JavaScript, with it we can, amongst other things:

+- create and manipulate document elements
+- do calculations
+- listen and react to user interaction

+The `canvas` is a special element for generating graphics in a document.